DominikSzczesniak/TicTacToe/README.md

 # Project Name
-Console game of TicTacToe between 2 players.
-This part of the project is released as a library, in order to practice using maven and to simulate usage of external library in my other projects.
+Console game of TicTacToe between 2 players.        a This part of the project is released as a library, in order to practice using maven and to simulate usage of external library in my other projects.
 Console part of the TicTacToe can be found here: https://github.com/DominikSzczesniak/console-tic-tac-toe-app